enricocid/VectorifyDaHome/privacy_policy.md

 - android.permission.WRITE_EXTERNAL_STORAGE

 This permission is requested at runtime when user want to save the wallpaper to internal memory or set it using stock wallpaper picker (which involves saving to internal memory for faster processing).
-The app accesses internal storage ONLY to save a .PNG picture to "Pictures" folder. *NO USER DATA IS ACCESSED* or scanned during this process.
+The app accesses internal storage ONLY to save a .PNG picture to "Pictures" folder. **NO USER DATA IS ACCESSED** or scanned during this process.
 By denying this permission request the app won't be able to save pictures to internal memory.

-### Special restrictions

-Vectorify da home! *DOES NOT* contain hazardous, violent or any other content (e.g. augment reality) that may require parental supervision.

 ### Links To Other Sites